mkim4247/On-It-Backend/README.md

 # README
 On It was created as a simple project and task management app.
 Users can create their own private boards to organize personal projects and/or join teams to work on group projects together.
 Users can create, edit, or delete Boards, which consist of Projects, which further consist of Tasks.
+They can change the order that Tasks are listed in a Project and/or move the Task to a different Project.
 They may also leave comments on Projects to ask questions, have discussions, or leave reminders/notes.
+User can only join a team if they are invited by someone on that team; once a member, they have the option of leaving the team if they want.

 The backend was developed on Ruby 2.5.1 and Rails 5.2.1, and uses Active Model Serializers and a PostgreSQL Database.
 For basic auth, BCrypt and JWT were used as well.